satishgsonwane/memgraph_replay/README.md

 # NATS-Memgraph Replay Utility

 A high-performance bridge service that captures NATS messages and replays them to populate a Memgraph database with game state data.
+This project provides both a production-ready NATS-Memgraph bridge service and a comprehensive replay utility for testing and development.

 ## 🚀 Quick Start